KSPIAS/KSPIAS/README.md

 ### 🚀 About Me

-I am an **ETL Developer** experienced in data integration, migration, and transformation.
-I am proficient in ETL tools such as DataStage, SSIS, and Azure Databricks, with practical skills in SQL and Python. [cite_start]I am a problem solver and a collaborative team player committed to delivering reliable and efficient data solutions. [cite: 1, 2, 3]
+[cite_start]I am an **ETL Developer** experienced in data integration, migration, and transformation. [cite: 1] [cite_start]I am proficient in ETL tools such as DataStage, SSIS, and Azure Databricks, with practical skills in SQL and Python. [cite: 2] [cite_start]I am a problem solver and a collaborative team player committed to delivering reliable and efficient data solutions. [cite: 3]

 ---

 ### 🛠️ Skills & Technologies

-Here are the skills and tools I regularly use:
+[cite_start]Here are the skills and tools I regularly use: [cite: 41]

 #### **Database and SQL Language:**
 <p>